Ride Overview

 - Visits or tips not outlined in the itinerary

-Saint-Trinit - Montbrun-les-Bains.
-This morning we will have a chance to visit a lavender distillery.
-We ride in the direction of Sault, the Provence capital of lavender.
-Crossing the village on horseback.
-The lunch will wait for us in the shade at the foot of the village.
-After lunch, you can walk in the streets and have some shopping.
-In the afternoon, we leave in the direction of Aurel, charming medieval village at the foot of the Mount Ventoux.
-In the afternoon, the colors of lavenders, fields of cereal and the shadows of the Mount Ventoux may tempt you to imitate the numerous painters who felt in love with this region.
-We will arrive late the afternoon near Montbrun-les-Bains, surrounded with green hills and dominating a plain of perfumed lavenders: one of the most beautiful villages of France.
+In the afternoon, you will leave in the direction of Aurel, a charming medieval village at the foot of the Mount Ventoux.
+In the afternoon, the colors of lavenders, fields of grain and the shadows of the Mount Ventoux may tempt you to imitate the numerous painters who felt in love with this region.
+You will arrive the afternoon near Montbrun-les-Bains, surrounded with green hills and dominating a plain of perfumed lavenders: one of the most beautiful villages of France.

 End of the ride after breakfast.
-Transfer to Marseille airport or Aix en Provence train station.
+Transfer to Marseille airport or Aix en Provence TGV train station at 9:30AM.

 PH